kwillno/CLI/README.md

 # Introduction

 This is a repository for my own CLI(Command Line Interfaces).
 I am using the click python library for handling of arguments.
+The project is built for Linux, specifically using Bash on Linux Mint 19.3

 # Setup